Amsterdam Airport Schiphol

 Schiphol train station is located directly underneath the airport.
 From here, intercities and slower trains from the Nederlandse Spoorwegen (Dutch Railways - NS) can take you to Amsterdam Central Station (city centre), Amsterdam Zuid (World Trade Center) and Amsterdam RAI (conference centre).
 Learn more about travelling by train in and around Amsterdam.

-Train tickets are available at the ticket office in the airport's main hall and from the yellow ticket machines.
+Train ticket sales Train tickets are available at the ticket office in the airport's main hall and from the yellow ticket machines.
 The latter are located near the baggage claims, shopping centre Schiphol Plaza and near the platforms.
 These machines accept international credit cards (€0.50 surcharge); Dutch cash cards and some also accept coins.
+At the ticket office, you can also purchase the Amsterdam Travel Ticket, which includes return train travel between Schiphol and Amsterdam, plus free public public transport in the city itself.
+Read more about the Amsterdam Travel Ticket.

 Many smaller airlines also fly to regional airports such as Rotterdam or Eindhoven, or airports near the Dutch border.
 From these, you can travel via public transport or taxi to Amsterdam.
 To travel to and from Eindhoven airport to Amsterdam you can use the Air Express Bus.